pegwymonie/okra/README.md

 * Aspects require triple the next rank value of experience to advance.

 Natual Lessons:
-* You can complete a lesson by performing actions including the stat.
+* You can earn lesson by performing actions including the stat.
   * When you fail or succeed on a roll, but not critical fail or critical succeed, you gain a lesson in **one** stat used in the roll.
     * Make a note of the amount you surpassed or missed by as the difficulty of the lesson.
     * Make a note of the attribute and, if any, aptitude used.